zinkey/babel-plugin-add-module-require/README.md

 ---

-This package is used for compatibility with previous projects using X. New projects are not recommended.
+This package is used for compatibility with previous projects using babel-plugin-add-module-exports and new projects are not recommended.